Acular (Ketorolac Trometamol)

 Medical Conditions to Discuss

-Tell your doctor if you have or have had: stomach ulcers, lung problems like asthma or bronchospasm, eye surface problems, other eye conditions like dry eye syndrome, recent eye surgery, diabetes, rheumatoid arthritis, bleeding or bruising disorders, or if you’re using other topical NSAIDs.
+Tell your doctor if you have or have had: stomach ulcers, lung problems like asthma or bronchospasm, problems with the surface of your eye (cornea), other eye conditions like dry eye syndrome, recent eye surgery, diabetes, rheumatoid arthritis, a condition that causes easy bleeding or bruising, or if you're using topical NSAIDs for any other condition.

 Pregnancy and Breastfeeding